December 13, 2022 / 4 minute read

 Chances are, your customers are concerned about climate change.
-So, green initiatives are a hot selling point.
 Investing in electric vehicles is a great way to showcase your company’s commitment to sustainable practices.

 But you might be wondering how EVs might affect your budget—or about the environmental impact of electric cars within the supply chain.